-Note If, and only if the "pipe diameter" (007) function has changed its value, it is necessary to perform a "history reset" (009) and to delete the dip table after activation of the "pipe diam. corr."
+Note If the "pipe diameter" (007) function has changed its value, it is necessary to perform a "history reset" (009) and to delete the dip table after activation of the "pipe diam. corr."
 (032) function.
-Otherwise the level change of 5 m has not yet been exceeded.
-The "pipe diam. corr."
+The level change of 5 m has not yet been exceeded the "pipe diam. corr."
 (032) function must be deactivated again and the procedure should be repeated at a later point of time.